 If you've embarked on role-playing games or dipped your toes into the world of medieval fantasy stories, you'll know that people tend to take both very seriously.
 The Order of the Stick (opens in new tab) is a web comic that pokes fun at the subjects with a unique flair.
 It was created by artist Rich Burlew, who brings the stick figure into the modern age.

 Artist and writer James Hornsby has been parodying and lampooning professional wrestling culture with his hilarious Botched Spot (opens in new tab) ever since 2008.
 Creating his own characters including Olav Orlav and Rad Bad DeBone, this is one of those web comics that anyone can enjoy – whether you like wrestling or not.

-Deathbulge was initially a comic series about a death metal band, but illustrator and writer Dan came to believe that was too limiting, so decided to draw whatever he felt like.
+Deathbulge (opens in new tab) was initially a comic series about a death metal band, but illustrator and writer Dan came to believe that was too limiting, so decided to draw whatever he felt like but with some firm favourite reoccurring characters.
 It seems his change in direction worked, as the web comic has become a firm favourite among web comic fans.
-With out a new issue every Monday and Friday, there's always something fresh.
+He has currently paused output as he's working on the video game of the comic.

-Gemma Correll describes herself as a cartoonist, writer, illustrator and all-round small person.
-It's arguable whether her daily diaries technically count as a web comic, but they're so charming that we just had to include them here.
+Gemma Correll (opens in new tab), illustrator of Daily Diary (opens in new tab), describes herself as a cartoonist, writer, illustrator and all-round small person.
+It's arguable whether her sketchbook diaries technically count as a web comic, but they're so charming that we just had to include them here.
 Charting her 'mostly boring' life, cute illustrations teamed with refreshingly honest observations make for some delightful reading.